top of page

 • Ensure that the curtain is not expected to hold back flowing water.
 Minimize the flow against the curtain during installation.

-• Take into account the movement of the curtain caused by wind.
+• Account for movement caused by wind.
 Consider wind direction when installing.

 • To minimize strain on the webbing attaching the cable to the curtain, install the curtain in a way that allows the fabric to be pushed against the cable under the flotation, rather than away from it.